A BCBA®-Related Graduate Certificate with a Course Sequence Verified by ABAI®

 There are a number of children and youth with behavior challenges in today’s schools and communities, resulting in a significant need for professionals trained to address these challenges.
 Behavior Analysts, typically trained in psychology and/or education, work in schools, homes and the community to assess children’s behavior problems (often related to developmental disabilities), develop behavioral interventions and measure the outcomes of interventions.
 Despite the need for Behavior Analysts, related positions go unfilled due to the unavailability of qualified candidates.

-The non-profit Behavior Analyst Certification Board (BACB) has established national credentialing standards, such as the BCBA role, for professionals who work with individuals who present challenging behaviors.
+The Behavior Analyst Certification Board® (BACB®) has established international credentialing standards, such as the BCBA role, for professionals who work with individuals who present challenging behaviors.
 The credential allows for Autism-related applications as well as work with general school populations, employee and organizational behavior applications, and individual practice for needs in the home environment.

 This Certificate Can Be Combined With a Degree Program

 The BACB organization requires that BCBA applicants have earned at least a graduate degree in behavior analysis, education or psychology.

 - If you have not earned a master's degree in those fields, you may be interested in our Special Education MA - Intervention Specialist: Applied Behavior Analysis Emphasis which includes all of the ABA Certificate coursework and fulfills the requirement above.

 - If you have already earned a graduate degree in behavior analysis, education, or psychology, you may take this as a standalone certificate or combine it with an Educational Specialist degree, an additional Master of Arts degree, or a doctorate program.
 The UNC degrees listed below support the ABA coursework.

 Master's Degrees with ABA Concentration

 - Special Education MA: Generalist Emphasis – delivered on-campus (Greeley) and online

 - Special Education MA – Intervention Specialist: ABA Emphasis – Delivered online